passagemath/passagemath/pkgs/sagemath-groups/README.rst

 =====================================================================
- Sage: Open Source Mathematics Software: Groups and Invariant Theory
+ passagemath: Groups and Invariant Theory
 =====================================================================

 About SageMath